Blotch3D/Blotch3D/README.md

 desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
 Then use the MonoGame Visual Studio project wizard to create a project for that platform that will be the Blotch3D class library.
-Delete the default source file created by the wizard and add the source to the Blotch3D library.
-Then use the same wizard to create a project for that platform that will be your app, and add a reference to that Blotch3D project you created first.
+Delete any default source files created by the wizard and add the source files of the Blotch3D library.
+Go to project properties and change the project type from an executable to a class library.
+Then use the same wizard to create a project for that same platform that will be your app, and add a reference to that Blotch3D project you created first.
 For some platforms you may need to do some online research to properly create projects.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different